kontena/kontena/docs/using-kontena/loadbalancer.md

 ## Stats

 Kontena loadbalancer exposes statistics web UI only on private overlay network.
-To access the statistics you must use [VPN](vpn-access) to access the overlay network.
+To access the statistics you must use the [VPN](vpn-access) to access the overlay network.
 The statistics are exposed on port 1000 on the loadbalancer instances.

 ## SSL Termination

 Kontena Load Balancer supports ssl termination on multiple certificates.
-These certificates can be configured to load balancer by setting `SSL_CERTS` environment variable.
-Recommended way to do this is by using Kontena Vault.
+These certificates can be configured to load balancer by setting the `SSL_CERTS` environment variable.
+The recommended way to do this is by using Kontena Vault.

 The certificate specified in Kontena Load Balancer is a pem file, containing a public certificate followed by a private key (public certificate must be put before the private key, order matters).